 As we head further into COVID-19, things have changed for financial companies.
 And a lot of investors simply don’t know what to think of Canada’s financial institutions as these companies are typically difficult to analyze.

-So, is TD Bank’s dividend safe, or will they be first in line for a potential dividend cut?
+So many investors who are just learning how to buy stocks are asking is TD Bank’s dividend safe, or will they be first in line for a potential dividend cut?
 Lets take a look.

 TD Bank (TSE:TD) stock and dividend analysis

 Toronto Dominion Bank operates in 3 primary business segments.
 Canadian retail banking, United States retail banking, and wholesale banking.
 The company has a strong presence south of the border, with a particularly strong presence in the Northeastern part of the United States.

 The company has nearly 90,000 employees and despite its Canadian roots, has actually been deemed one of the most convenient banks in the United States for multiple years running.
 On a North American level, Toronto Dominion Bank is the 5th largest bank by total assets and the 6th largest by market capitalization.

 The company is making heavy investments into digital banking, and near the end of 2020 had amassed nearly 14.5 million active digital customers.